JunedConnect/project-bravo/README.md

 This setup uses:

-- **Cert Manager** to automate the issuance and renewal of TLS certificates
+- **Cert Manager** to automate the issuing and renewal of TLS certificates.

 - **External DNS** to dynamically manage Route 53 records based on Kubernetes ingress resources, eliminating manual DNS configuration.